tenwiseman/avr-denonstrator/README.md

 ## Configuration
 Change the ip address of the AVR and REST port in server.js (default: 8000)

-## Running in Docker
+### Running in Docker
-The included Dockerfile will install the dependencies and run it up an Alpine image.
+The included Dockerfile will install dependencies and run up an Alpine image.

-## Running from command line
+### Running from the command line
 1) Navigate to the root of this project in the command line.
 1) Install Node (http://nodejs.org) and execute `npm install`.
 2) Run `node .` to launch the web server.